 In accordance with IFRS guidelines on the recognition of financial instruments, the Council has assessed the financial guarantee entered into with respect to Rossendale Leisure Trust as a contingent liability.
 The Council is guarantor on a lease taken out by the Trust in 2008, specifically for the extension of Haslingden Sports Centre.
-The total balance payable to the end of the lease, including interest, was £1.4m at the 31st March 2014.
+The total balance payable to the end of the lease, including interest, was £1.3m at the 31st March 2015 (£1.4m at 31st March 2014).
 This project was subjected to a very thorough business case to ensure that it would be self-funding.
 Hence, at present the Council determines that the risk of any financial liability for the Council is minimal.
 This risk is under constant review.